yangxuntu/SGAE/README.md

 ```
 prepro_labels.py will map all words that occur <= 5 times to a special UNK token, and create a vocabulary for all the remaining words.
 The image information and vocabulary are dumped into data/cocotalk.json and discretized caption data are dumped into data/cocotalk_label.h5.

+Also, you can download the file 'cocobu2.json' and 'cocobu2_label.h5' from https://drive.google.com/drive/folders/1GvwpchUnfqUjvlpWTYbmEvhvkJTIWWRb?usp=sharing and put them into the folder 'data' (if you do not have this folder, just create one), which are processed by myself for facilitating the usage of this code.
+I also release two well-trained models based on these two files which are modelid740072 and modelid640075.

 2.Download Bottom-up features.
 Download pre-extracted feature from https://github.com/peteanderson80/bottom-up-attention.
 You can either download adaptive one or fixed one.
 We use the ''10 to 100 features per image (adaptive)'' in our experiments.
 For example: